 If your proposal has been escalated to a meeting, you can import the existing proposal into the meeting, so you won't have to type it all out again.
 You can also import any proposal that was drafted but never actually proposed.
 Or, if you've only gotten partial responses, you can import any currently open proposal, if you'd like to hurry things along.

 See the below screenshot of an Agenda Items page.
-As you can see, there are three agenda items present.
-The first has a drafted proposal.
-The second one has no proposal yet.
-The third one has a proposal that was sent out to other users, one of whom asked that it be brought to a meeting.
+As you can see, there are three agenda items present: one that has a drafted proposal, one with no proposal yet and another one that has a proposal that was sent out to other users, one of whom asked that it be brought to a meeting.

 Any or all of these can be brought to a Governance meeting, as you desire.
 Alternatively, they can stay in your Agenda Items page until you're ready to act on them.

-During the next governance meeting of the appropriate circle, you can click the "Choose agenda item" link under the Agenda text box.
+During the next governance meeting of the appropriate circle, you can click the "Import Tensions" below the agenda item textbox: